osu-mist/web-api-skeleton/readme.md

 This resource returns build and runtime information:

     $ curl \
-    > --insecure \
+    > --cacert doej.pem \
     > --user "username:password" \
     > https://localhost:8080/api/v0/
     {"name":"web-api-skeleton","time":1445964601991,"commit":"f08ce22","documentation":"swagger.yaml"}

-NOTE: the --insecure option should only be used for local testing.
+NOTE: you should only specify a certificate with --cacert for local testing.
 Production servers should use a real certificate issued by a valid certificate authority.